 The assessment strategy below shows the relation between the learning outcomes and the different parts of the assessment.
-There are no minimum grades for the assessment categories for the internship, but you need a pass for the reflection report in order to get a sufficient mark for the internship.
+In order to complete the internship successfully, minimum scores of at least 5.5 are required for each of the four categories 'performance', 'oral presentation', 'report' and 'defence' and a pass score is required for the 'reflection report'.
 See Chapter 2 for a further explanation on the roles of host supervisor, WU supervisor and examiner in the assessment.

-Assessment categories Weights Description Performance Project Report Oral presentation Oral defence Reflection report % of grade 50% 40% 5% 5% pass/fail 1 Evaluate career interests and ambitions in relation to the internship project and reflect on professional ambitions and capabilities. х x nes 2 Perform a set of general professional skills at Master's level. х х x Learning outcomes 3 Transfer knowledge acquired during MSc education to a professional context and to conduct work tasks and projects at the level of an MSc graduate. x x x x 4 Evaluate the scientific and societal context and relevance of the internship project tasks. х х 5 Define personal learning goals, which could include domain- specific skills, and reflect on development therein. x ors Host supervisor (advice) х х Assessors WU supervisor (grade) х х х х x SA Th WU Examiner (grade) х х x after the examination you will receive the reasoning behind your internship grade, including specific feedback on all assessment categories.
+Assessment categories Weights Description Performance Report Oral presentation Oral defence Reflection report % of grade 50% 40% 5% 5% pass/fail Evaluate career interests and ambitions in relation to the internship project and reflect on professional ambitions and capabilities. x x - Jes 2 Perform a set of general professional skills at Master's level. x x x Learning outcomes 3 Transfer knowledge acquired during MSc education to a professional context and to conduct work tasks and projects at the level of an MSc graduate. x x x x 4 Evaluate the scientific and societal context and relevance of the internship project tasks. x x 5 Define personal learning goals, which could include domain- specific skills, and reflect on development therein. x Assessors Host supervisor (advice) x option al x Assessor 1 x х х x Assessor 2 option al x option al x WU Examiner (grade) х х х х x

-\ The examiner will determine the final grading after a discussion with the WU supervisor.
+The examiner will determine the final grading after a discussion with the WU supervisor.

 A rubric is used for feedback and grading (see Appendix IV).
-The assessment of the host supervisor is communicated to the WU supervisor using the MSc internship evaluation form host supervisor.
-At the end of the internship period, results of all assessments are collected in a final assessment form in OSIRIS.
-The final grade is administered in OSIRIS.
-In addition,
+The (advice on) assessment of the host supervisor is done in Osiris and communicated to the Assessor 1.
+Assessor 2 (often also the examiner) grades the report and reflection report independently.
+At the end of the internship period, the examiner decides about the grade in OSIRIS.
+In addition, after the examination you will receive the reasoning behind your internship grade, including specific feedback on all assessment categories.